milliff/Latex-Manuscript-for-RMarkdown/README.md

 ## Installation

 Run this in your R console to download the template as an `R` Package.
-Remember to change the `template:` filepath in the YAML header to wherever you store the `manuscript.tex` downloadable from this repository.

 ```
 devtools::install_github("milliff/Latex-Manuscript-for-RMarkdown")
 ```

+## Example

+See the example folder in this repository for a short, lorem ipsum example of the output PDF and the .Rmd file that creates it.